Battle Royale (2000) – Soundtrack review

 It’s a scored soundtrack (my favourite type), but one of the most recognisable tracks was written about 150 years ago by Giuseppe Verdi.
 The piece is called Dies irae, from Requiem and Tarantino fans may also recognise it recently, from Django Unchained.

-The whole album has a very classical feel, as well as sounding exciting and quite emotional too.
+The whole album has a very classical feel, as well as sounding very exciting and quite emotional at times.
 Most of the other tracks were scored by Masamichi Amano – a Japanese composer and the entire album was performed by the Warsaw Philharmonic Orchestra.
+All together now – “ooooooh!” (said like an audience watching The Generation Game).

-Upon listening to the Battle Royale OST I did find it much more fun than I anticipated.
-Individual tracks were written specifically for their individual scenes and it was fun replaying the movie in my head whilst listening – if you know the film well, you can pretty much follow the whole story just by listening to the music.
+Happily, upon listening to the Battle Royale soundtrack I did find it much more fun than I anticipated.
+Individual tracks were written specifically for their individual scenes (duhhhh) and it was fun replaying the movie in my head whilst listening – I mean if you know the film well, you can pretty much follow the whole story just by listening to the music.
+In all honesty I probably won’t ever listen to it LOADS on a recreational basis but still, it’s a CD that I’m very pleased to own as it contains many atmospheric and passionate pieces of music.
+And it’s a cool fucking film!